-BLAST is the CUSD Expanded Learning Program (After School Program) that provides elementary, junior high, and high school students recreation, enrichment, and academic opportunities, every day after school.
+BLAST is the CUSD Expanded Learning Program (After School Program) that provides elementary (1-5th grade), junior high, and high school students recreation, enrichment, and academic opportunities, every day after school.
 Participating BLAST sites have trained staff members who offer a full service, enriched, and fun learning environment for all students.

-The ASES grant has specific attendance criteria.
+The grant BLAST is funded through has specific attendance criteria.
 Daily attendance is expected every day school is in session with the exception of illness or medical appointments.
-It is the expectation that those enrolled in the program will adhere to the 2 hour daily attendance policy.
+It is the expectation that those enrolled in the program will adhere to the 2-hour daily attendance policy.
 You are granted (1) day a week for an early release to another extracurricular activity.
 Other weekly early releases, before 2 hours, may result in your child being dropped from the grant funded After School Program.

 BLAST is designed by staff trained in child development, education, and youth leadership.
 BLAST creates a physically and emotionally safe environment conducive to learning while improving reading, writing, verbal, math, and social and communication skills.
 At the elementary level programs are funded to serve approximately 90 students per school day.
 The junior high and high school programs serve approximately 110-150 per day.
 BLAST provides a wide variety of opportunities for participating students.
 BLAST program leaders and staff are fully trained in the program they deliver to students.
 The BLAST staff is comprised of a diverse team of talented individuals; many are certificated teachers or college students.
 Classroom teachers, CARD staff, and community partners round out the team that enjoy making a positive impact on our students.

 Families with children enrolled in Chico Unified School District schools are eligible to apply if their school offers a BLAST program.
-Currently, Fair View High School, Bidwell Jr, and Chico Jr High Schools, and Chapman, Citrus, John McManus, Neal Dow, Parkview, and Rosedale Elementary Schools offer these programs.
+Currently, Fair View High School, Bidwell Jr, Chico Jr, and Marsh Jr High Schools, and Chapman, Citrus, Emma Wilson, John McManus, Little Chico Creek, Neal Dow, Parkview, and Rosedale Elementary Schools offer these programs.
 BLAST is free to all participating families.
 At many program sites, demand exceeds capacity; therefore, enrollment is based on need and compliance to the attendance policy.
 Families will be contacted when they have been selected for an available opening.
 Children who apply, but are not enrolled, will be placed on a wait list.
-To be considered for enrollment, you must complete a BLAST After School Program application.
-The applications are available at each school offering a program.
-Applications will be reviewed and prioritized based on a rating system as needed.
-Please see below for information regarding CARD After School Programs at other CUSD Elementary Schools.
+To be considered for enrollment, you must complete a BLAST After School Program online registration.
+The links to register are posted on the BLAST webpage each spring for the following school year's program.
+Links and registration is ongoing all year.
+Registrations will be reviewed and prioritized based on a rating system as needed.
+Please see below for information regarding CARD After School Programs at BLAST schools and non-BLAST CUSD Elementary Schools.